Living in Love and Faith

-Living in Love and Faith sets out to inspire people to think more deeply about what it means to be human and to live in love and faith with one another.
-It tackles the tough questions and the divisions among Christians about what it means to follow Jesus in a society in which understandings and practices of gender, sexuality and marriage continue to change.
+Living in Love and Faith set out to inspire people to think more deeply about what it means to be human and to live in love and faith with one another.
+It tackled the tough questions and the divisions among Christians about what it means to follow Jesus in a society in which understandings and practices of gender, sexuality and marriage continue to change.

-Last term about 30 people attended the adult version of the course.
-JGL youth have also been doing the course this term.
-Many of those attending were keen that our parish does more to welcome LGBTQI+ people and to affirm their varied relationships.
-Others grappled with the material and came to no firm conclusion/ resolution, and a few stood by their support of the church’s traditional view of ****** ethics regarding same *** relationships.
+In 2021 about 30 people attended the adult version of the course.
+JGL youth also did the course.
+Many of those attending were keen that our parish does more to welcome and include everyone whatever their sexuality or gender.
+Others grappled with the material and came to no firm conclusion/ resolution, and a few stood by their support of the church’s traditional view of sexual ethics regarding same sex relationships.

-It is proposed that a group be formed to discuss what steps our parish takes next, acting on the desire of many to affirm LGBTQI+ relationships, but also taking particular care to keep people of all viewpoints informed and included in the way forward.
-If you want to be part of this group please do speak to Ben Goodyear.
-And of course, if this course or the topics above raise any personal issues for you or your family or friends that you would like to discuss in confidence, please do speak to Ben Goodyear or Gill Tayleur.
+It was formed to discuss what steps our parish takes next, acting on the desire of many to welcome and include everyone whatever their sexuality, but also taking particular care to keep people of all viewpoints informed and included in the way forward.

 Resources to listen to, read or watch

 Here are some resources that some people have found helpful from the Parish Living in Love and Faith next steps team.
 We are not recommending these or saying that we agree with everything.

 Those on the Living in Love and Faith Next Steps team are: Adjoa Andoh-Cunnell, Jo Alexandre, Jonathan Bellamy, Sara Bredemear, Simon Brindley, Ben Goodyear, Rhianna Goodyear, David Milner, Gill Tayleur.